becauseinterwebs/motion-sensor-mp3/README.md

 This is the volume for the DFPlayer.
 It affects BOTH the speaker lines out AND the DAC lines.
 You could also add a potentiometer and modify the sketch to read that and set the volume, but if you add an amplifier board with a volume control, just set this to 30 (max) and use the volume control on the amplifier.

-### Arduino Mini
-If you are using an Arduino Mini/Pro Mini, you'll need to update the digital pins used for the serial communication between the Arduino and DFPlayer.
-Simply wire the RX pin of the DFPlayer to pin D9 on the Arduino, and the TX pin to D8, then change the following line:

 ```SoftwareSerial DFSerial(8, 9);```

 ## Adding the Sound Files